Internship FAQs

 How many internship hours are required to earn credit in POLS 181?

-135 hours are required over the course of the semester.
-In addition, students complete a term paper that connects their internship experience to lessons and theories learned in the classroom.
-The class itself meets 1-2 times a month--the bulk of the work for the course involves completing your required internship hours.
+135 hours are required over the course of the semester for POLS 181 or POLS 181C.
+In addition, students complete a term paper (either a capstone paper or a research paper) that connects their internship experience to lessons and theories learned in the classroom.
+There are additional smaller assignments in the course, but the final paper and the internship hours are the two major assignments.

 Is the internship course offered over the summer?